akruszewski/gibl/manuscript/chapter2.md

 '(1 2 3)
 ```

-`list` is a built-in function, just like `+`. `list` accepts any number of parameters, and as a result returns a list generated from them.
+`list` is a built-in function, just like `+`. `list` accepts any number of parameters, and as a result, returns a list generated from them.

 We notice how parentheses are used to denote a function call, or evaluation.
 In general, the code `(f a_1 a_2 ... a_n)` makes a function call to `f`, passing `n` parameters in that order.
 For example, for the function {$$}f(x) = x + 1{/$$}, one example evaluation is {$$}f(1){/$$} where as a return value we get 2.